Photo: Nick Page

 - Ask them how long the cyberbullying has been happening and ask them to show you what has been said to them.
 Don’t be angry with them if they have been on a site which they shouldn't have been on.

-- Screen shot the cyberbullying so it can be used as evidence.
-On most computers you can do this is by pressing the PrtScrn button on your keyboard or by using Sniptool which can be found by typing ‘Sniptool’ into the start menu.
+- On most computers you can do this is by pressing the PrtScrn button on your keyboard or by using Sniptool which can be found by typing ‘Sniptool’ into the start menu.
 On Apple devices you can press command-shift-3 to grab the whole screen or command-shift-4 to grab a part, dragging the crosshairs to cover the area you want to snip.
+[Follow these links for taking screen shot – also referred to as screen grabs – on iPhones or iPads and Android phones and tablets.]

 - Make your child aware of how to block the person online who is bullying them.
 Blocking someone will limit the interactions that person can see and have with your child.
 To find out how to block a person on the particular site or app please visit the site’s safety centre page.